mathewmariani/gpr300-sokol/website/src/pages/environment.md

 *   `build/` - Intermediate files used by cmake, and other build output.
 *   `dist/` - Website build output.
 *   `libs/` - External libraries linked to each assignment.
-*   `website/` - Files required to statically generate the webpage.
+*   `website/` - Files required to statically generate these webpages.

 #### External Libraries